 - Comfortable sneakers or tennis shoes.

 - Rolling carts for multiple trips back and forth from their vehicles.

-- Large bags containing snacks, water bottles, additional pens and paper, and extra room for purchases along the way.
+- Large bags containing additional pens and paper, as well as extra room for purchases along the way.

 Here’s a bonus tip we found extremely helpful: “Bring all those pesky address labels that companies send you, and use them for the gazillions of drawings and other signups available [in the vendor hall].
 Your hand will thank you.”

 Maybe you’re still overwhelmed because you just can’t make it to every workshop session and talk to every conference speaker.
 Guess what?
 You don’t have to.